DinoChiesa/se-partner-bootcamp/loadgen/README.md

 - The [runload-1 API Proxy](https://github.com/DinoChiesa/se-partner-bootcamp/blob/master/loadgen/runload-1.zip) , which contains the runLoad.js script which generates load
 a tool to invoke single APIs, like curl, Postman, or Advanced REST Client

-Total Estimated Time: 40 mins
+Estimated Total Time for all Phases: 45 minutes

 ### Phase 1: preparation